And I love the Queen

 - Demoted to Extra: This pretty much happened to Syd Barrett as the album was being made.

-- Design Student's Orgasm: The album cover, designed by Hipgnosis.
+- Design Student's Orgasm: The album cover, the first designed by Hipgnosis.

 - Epic Rocking: The 12 and a half minute Title Track.